-If both spouses are TRS pension retirees and each meets the TRS-Care eligibility requirements individually, each can enroll separately in TRS-Care as individuals.
-This may be financially advantageous.
-Call TRS Health and Insurance Benefits at 1-888-237-6762 for more information.
+If both spouses are TRS pension retirees and each meets TRS-Care eligibility requirements individually, each can enroll separately in TRS-Care as individuals.
+In most cases, the premium will be lower.
+Call TRS Health at 1-888-237-6762 for more information.

-Are my dependents eligible for TRS-Care?
+Are my dependents eligible for TRS-Care?The following dependents are eligible to enroll in